-I am far from an expert (or pizzaiola), but there are a few tips and tricks I stumbled upon during my adventures in homemade pizza making that I wish I’d known beforehand.
-What follows is a running list of essential supplies (equipment and pantry items) and techniques that have helped me streamline the process.
+I am far from an expert (or pizzaiola), but there are a few tips and tricks I stumbled upon during my adventures in homemade pizza making that I wish I'd known beforehand.
+What follows is a running list of pizza basics, including essential and nice-to-have supplies (equipment and pantry items), books, and techniques that have helped me streamline the process.
 I suppose you could call it a kitchen notebook of sorts.
-As I learn more and experiment with different recipes and toppings, I’ll transcribe my notes here—or at least the ones that aren’t too obscured by sauce splatters.
+As I learn more and experiment with different recipes and toppings, I'll transcribe my notes here—at least the ones that aren't too obscured by sauce splatters.*

 - Box grater